ariesbabu/ocp-gitp/docs/optional_labs/ocp_image_registry.md

    :::danger Create DNS Entry If Not Present

-   Use your HPOC cluster's Object's public IP only.
+   Use your HPOC cluster Object's public IP only.

    Create A record entry only if it is not present in DNS server.